K-S-K/CV/README.md

 ### [2012-2017.
 Reliability Analysis System](Articles/05_EWReliability/Article.md)

 It is a distributed system that collects software application diagnostics data, calculates its availability factor, draws diagrams, and monitors software health status.
-It was also applied as a tool for investigating accident evolution history.
+It was also used as a tool for investigating the evolution of accident history.

 ### [2011-2019.
 Automated Trading System](Articles/04_TDATrading/Article.md)